cbrossar/Remesh/README.md

 ### Design Decisions
 - I decided that the Search Messages functionality should search within a conversation
-- I decided to ignore the create time inputs through the GUI.
-You can still input create times via the api
+- I decided to ignore the create time inputs for messages and thoughts through the GUI.
+You can still input create times via the api, but in gui it defaults to now